Imperial Mindset

 As Prokudin-Gorsky's sponsor, his photographic themes were chosen to meet with the Tsar's personal approval and glorification of his imperial majesty.

 Georgia was also part of the Russian Empire and a place P-G photographed extensively.
 Since the start of the war, thousands of Russians have emigrated to make new lives in Tbilisi.
-Foreigners settling here tread the amiguous line between being guests in the country and being modern-day imperialists themselves.
+Foreigners in general who settle here tread the ambiguous line between being guests in the country and being modern-day imperialists themselves.
 This line is scrutinised ever harder for Russians who live as guests in their now-independent former Empire.

 ----